Shellings from relative shellings, with an application to NP-completeness: -completeness of

 Suppose that our $\TSAT$ instance has a satisfying assignment, which sets some literals to true and their negations to false.
 We will show the complex $\Delta$ constructed in Section~\ref{subsec:Reduction} is shellable, using repeated applications of Lemma~\ref{lem:GluingRelShellings}.
 We will need the following (relative) shellings of the literal hemispheres: \begin{lem} The literal hemisphere disc $D$ is shellable relative to the subcomplexes $\left\langle wx\right\rangle $, $\partial D$, and $\partial D\cup\left\langle \mathcal{E}\right\rangle $, where $\mathcal{E}$ is any subset of the edges $\left\{ xy,xy'\right\} $. \end{lem}

-\begin{proof} All are immediate from Lemma~\ref{lem:RelShellFromShell}, using any shelling order beginning with the facets $wxy,xyy'$. \end{proof} Given a satisfying assignment, we now build up $\Delta$ by gluing together subcomplexes in a specific order that is compatible with Lemma~\ref{lem:GluingRelShellings}.
+\begin{proof} All are immediate from Lemma~\ref{lem:RelShellFromShell}, using any shelling order beginning with the facets $wxy,xyy'$. \end{proof} Given a satisfying assignment, we now build up the same complex $\Delta$ as in Section~\ref{subsec:Reduction}, but by gluing together subcomplexes in a specific order that is compatible with Lemma~\ref{lem:GluingRelShellings}.
 There are three main steps: {}

 \emph{Step 1: `augmented' false literal hemispheres. }We begin with the portion of the choice gadget consisting of $\Tau^{(1)}\cup D^{*}$, where $D^{*}$ is either the positive or negative literal hemisphere.
 By Lemmas~\ref{lem:GluingRelShellings} and \ref{lem:LitHemisphereShell} and the discussion in Section~\ref{subsec:1turbine}, these \emph{augmented literal hemispheres} are both shellable and also shellable relative to $sw$.
 We take an augmented literal hemisphere for each false literal in our assignment, and glue all copies together along the gluing edge $sw$.
 By additional applications of Lemma~\ref{lem:GluingRelShellings}, this complex is shellable.